Elbing, Kansas: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Butler County was established within the Kansas Territory, which included the land for modern day Elbing.

 In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north–south from Herington through Elbing to Caldwell.
 It foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 The track passed through the land of Jacob W. Regier in section 17 of the Fairmount Township in Butler county in south central Kansas.
 The Regiers sold 80 acre of section 17 to the Elbing Town Company for $5,000.
 The 1/4 mile by 1/2 mile plot ran along the west side of the CK&NR tracks.
-The railroad wanted to call the town Regier but Mr. Regier suggested three other possibilities: Elbing, Danzig and Marienburg, all cities in Prussia where he had lived.
+The railroad wanted to call the town Regier but Mr. Regier suggested three other possibilities: Elbing, Danzig and Marienburg, all cities in Prussia (Prussian Partition of Poland), where he had lived.
 Elbing was chosen.
 The town was founded May 18, 1887.
 Within a few months people began to build houses and businesses in Elbing.
 By November four passenger trains (two in each direction) served Elbing.
 The trains also provided mail delivery and pick-up twice daily.